Displaying present location in the site.

 NEC Group Human Rights Policy

-- *3Human Rights Due Diligence refers to the process that includes the assessment of risks and identification of issues caused by the Company’s business operations that have negative impacts on human rights, the response to these identified issues (their integration into management), the monitoring of the results, and the reporting of initiatives.
+- *3Human Rights Due Diligence: The process that includes the assessment of risks and identification of issues caused by the Company’s business operations that have negative impacts on human rights, the response to these identified issues (their integration into management), the monitoring of the results, and the reporting of initiatives.

 NEC Group AI and Human Rights Principles

-In April 2019, we announced the “NEC Group AI and Human Rights Principles.”
-These principles guide each of our officers and employees to recognize respect for human rights as the highest priority in each and every stage of our business operations in relation to social implementation of AI and utilization of biometrics and other data (hereinafter referred to as “AI utilization”) and enable them to take action accordingly.
+In 2019, we announced guidelines that call for respect for human rights as the highest priority in each and every stage of our business operations in relation to social implementation of AI and utilization of biometrics and other data (hereinafter referred to as “AI utilization”) and which enable the implementation of action accordingly.

 Human Rights Promotion Committee

-In 1997, NEC established the Corporate Human Rights Promotion Committee and the Business Unit Human Rights Promotion Committee, which are chaired by the officer in charge of human resources.
+In 1997, NEC established the Corporate Human Rights Promotion Committee and the Business Unit Human Rights Promotion Committee, which are chaired by the chief human resources officer.
 The committees discuss, establish, and implement basic activities and promote in-house training for human rights awareness, such as elimination of discrimination and prevention of harassment.
 These activities are also being promoted throughout the NEC Group by establishing similar frameworks mainly at domestic consolidated subsidiaries.

-NEC has set up contact points to receive inquiries and consultations on human rights from stakeholders in order to mitigate and prevent negative impacts on human rights caused by its corporate activities, and to reinforce initiatives to promote respecting human rights.
+NEC has set up contact points to receive inquiries and consultations on human rights from stakeholders in order to reduce and prevent negative impacts on human rights caused by its corporate activities, and to reinforce initiatives to promote respect for human rights.

 Human Rights Hotline (for employees)

-In Japan, the Human Rights Hotline has been set up at the Human Resources Division in each business site and area and within each business unit, to provide a platform for consultations about human rights to employees including temporary workers through telephone and/or email.
-A system has been set in place to protect the privacy and avoid any disadvantageous treatment of employees who may use the hotline.
+In Japan, the Human Rights Hotline has been set up at the Human Resources Division of each business site and area and within each business unit, to provide consultation desks for consultations about human rights to employees, including temporary workers, through telephone and/or email.
+In April 2020, we also added a consultation desk for consultations in English so that non-Japanese employees can readily consult with us.
+With respect to each consultation desk, a system has been set in place to protect the privacy and avoid any disadvantageous treatment of employees who may use the hotline.

-Once a violation of human rights has been recognized through consultations with the Human Rights Hotline, the Human Resources Division works with the relevant divisions to resolve and prevent such violations.
+If a human rights violation is confirmed as a result of a consultation with the Human Rights Hotline, the Human Resources Division and related divisions work together to resolve the issue and to prevent any further violation.

 Compliance Hotline (for business partners)